20 Times. Avid United fan through the hard times and the good. Still believes Wes Brown is the real hero of Old Trafford.

 This can almost certainly be applied to John O'Shea and his time in the centre of defence.
 He knew he was never getting past the likes of Rio Ferdinand or Nemanja Vidic, but he understood that didn't mean he couldn't be useful.
 Ten major honours across his Manchester United career certainly seem to indicate that understanding anyway.

 As a Midfielder: The Midfield Maestro

-When called into action in the heart of the middle, John O'Shea would normally found in the deep lying role, hoovering up tackles in the middle of the park and protecting his backline.
+When called into action in the heart of the middle, John O'Shea would normally be found in the deep-lying role, hoovering up tackles in the middle of the park and protecting his backline.
 It was a great strategy used by Sir Alex Ferguson to ensure his team's defensive solidity and see home any crucial wins.

 In 2005, O'Shea was reportedly one of the targets of Roy Keane's infamous rant to MUTV as he bemoaned the club's supposed decline.
 O'Shea's form had come into question over the previous season or so, with some fans bemoaning his lacklustre performances as they slipped further and further behind Mourinho's Chelsea side.

 Sir Alex, however, stuck by his squad and once again showcased just how much bigger a team is than an individual.
 Just like with Beckham and Van Nistelrooy around this time, Roy Keane was soon out the door and O'Shea would continue to prove his worth to Ferguson and United.

 Nutmegging Ballon D'Or winner and all-around legend Luis Figo and pulling off the most audacious chipped goal at Highbury are just two of the infamous moments that can be put with John O'Shea's time in front of goal.